 Fire on the Sacred Mountain: Summer Solstice Sign for All People

-Fire on San Francisco Peaks, Arizona, sacred mountain for Indian peoples, summer solstice 2010: Hopi, Navajo, Havasupai, and geological perspectives.
-Signs from nature.
+Explosive Fire on San Francisco Peaks, Arizona, sacred mountain for Indian peoples, summer solstice 2010.
+Signs from nature perspectives of Native peoples.

-San Francisco Peaks, near Flagstaff, Arizona explode with fire
+San Francisco Peaks, near Flagstaff, Arizona explosive fire

-Apocalyptic feelings of ending times pervaded my awareness that afternoon.
+Explosive Fire and smoke give rise to apocalyptic feelings of ending times as the afternoon wore on.
 It was like the hot breath of the Creator blowing over us saying: Pay attention.
 I have pondered this and searched for perspectives to help me understand this deep inner turbulence I continue to feel.

 “We, as Native people, are sensitive to ceremonial responsibilities to be able to see signs even though we may not know the meaning at the moment,” are words of wisdom from Uqualla of the Havasupai tribe.
 “This event’s combination of signs is unusual: